ricoandreaslepp/CTF/TFCCTF2022/index.md

 # TFCCTF 2022

-Most challenges were running on a docker so it's hard to make writeups for them, but here's one for the sake of it.
+Most challenges were running on a docker so it's hard to make writeups for them after the ctf has ended, but here's one without a docker for the sake of it.

 # Secrets Of Tenochtitlan